If you’re on Pinterest, I’d love it if you could use that button above! Thanks now let’s make some Cheesy Baked Vidalia Dip 🙂

-About cheese: Okay, I know the pre-shredded stuff is handy to have and I’m a HUGE fan of it BUT for this recipe to be it’s ooiest and gooiest, you gotta get a block of cheese and shred it yourself at home.
+Okay, I know the pre-shredded stuff is handy to have and I’m a HUGE fan of it BUT for this recipe to be it’s ooiest and gooiest, you gotta get a block of cheese and shred it yourself at home.
 Pre-shredded is coated in anti caking agents to prevent it from clumping and that prevents it from melting together completely when you bake it as well.
 HOWEVER, if you just really don’t want to shred your cheese for this or if you already have pre-shredded on hand and don’t want to spend extra money, go ahead and use it and it’ll be just fine.

 You only need half of that brick of cream cheese so cut half of it up into little cubes and put into a large mixing bowl.

 Place this in the microwave for 30-45 seconds just to soften it.